La Lanterne, Versailles

-La Lanterne is a hunting lodge in Versailles, France.
+La Lanterne ([la lɑ̃tɛʁn]; English: The Lantern) is a hunting lodge in Versailles, France.
 Along with the Fort de Brégançon in Var, it is one of the two official retreats of the President of the French Republic.

 The estate is adjacent to the Park of Versailles and situated on the road that links Versailles with Saint-Cyr-l'École.
 The estate includes a central two-story U-shaped building with a central section measuring 20 by 6 m.
 The central section is flanked by two parallel wings—of a later date and lower than the central section—which frame a gravel courtyard.
 A tree-lined lane links the courtyard with the Saint-Cyr road.
 The estate also includes a swimming pool, a tennis court, and five guest rooms.

 Location

 It is located next to the Palace of Versailles, in the city of Versailles.
 It is four hectares wide, bordered by a tall wall and poplars, and it is forbidden to fly over the property.
 It takes 30 minutes by car to get there from the Élysée Palace, the official residence of the President of France.